Listen to the Cancer.Net Podcast: What is Chemoprevention?, adapted from this content.

 Talk with your doctor about your risk of developing cancer, your current health status, and your preferences for taking medication.
-It is also important to talk with your doctor about how much a type of chemoprevention may lower your cancer risk.
+Also ask about how much a type of chemoprevention may lower your cancer risk.
 The effect of chemoprevention seen in research studies may be different for you.
 Learn more about understanding cancer risk.

 Chemoprevention in clinical trials

 All drugs or other substances that have shown evidence of lowering cancer risk are tested in clinical trials.
 Clinical trials are research studies involving volunteers.
 A chemoprevention-specific study tests a substance to evaluate whether it is safe and effective in delaying or preventing cancer.
-Other chemoprevention methods have been found unintentionally while studying the method for another purpose.
-For example, raloxifene was originally being studied as a way to strengthen bones.
+Other chemoprevention methods have been found accidentally.
+For example, raloxifene was originally studied as a way to strengthen bones.
 During the study, researchers found that women taking raloxifene were less likely to get breast cancer.

-Often, substances that seem to prevent cancer in a laboratory setting don't prevent cancer when tested in people.
-Moreover, some clinical trials have shown that certain types of chemoprevention cause harms—some serious or even life threatening.
-For example, beta carotene, a substance found in carrots, squash, and similar vegetables was thought to help prevent lung cancer.
+Often, substances that seem to prevent cancer in a laboratory don't prevent cancer when tested in people.
+Moreover, some clinical trials have shown that certain types of chemoprevention cause harm—some serious or even life threatening.
+For example, beta carotene, a substance found in carrots, squash, and similar vegetables, was thought to help prevent lung cancer.
 When tested in clinical trials, though, it raised the risk of lung cancer in people who smoked.

-Another clinical trial of selenium and vitamin E for prostate cancer showed that neither selenium nor vitamin E lowered the risk of prostate cancer.
+A clinical trial of selenium and vitamin E for prostate cancer showed that neither lowered the risk of the disease.
 And, there was evidence that men who took vitamin E had an increase in prostate cancer.
 Learn more about vitamins and minerals.

-Clinical trials often reveal that chemopreventive substances do not work for every person.
+Clinical trials often show that chemopreventive substances do not work for everyone.
 This is similar to other drugs used for cancer treatment or for the prevention of other diseases, such as heart disease.
 When evaluating the results of chemoprevention clinical trials, it is important to look at the group of participants.
-Often, people participating in these types of clinical trials have known, increased risks for cancer, such smoking or having a family history of cancer, so the results of the study may not be applicable to everyone.
+Often, people participating in these types of clinical trials have known, increased risks for cancer, such as smoking or having a family history of cancer.
+Therefore, the results of the study may not be applicable to everyone.